Online Certificate in Child Advocacy Studies

-The faculty members that teach the required courses for the certificate are each accomplished leaders in child advocacy, conducting cutting-edge, ongoing research and bringing practical expertise to the program’s materials.
-These experts have helped shape the certificate to provide a unique blend of psychological and sociological perspectives, closely examining both the process of assisting the individual victim, and the broader civil effort to end child abuse.
+Course faculty are accomplished leaders in child advocacy who conduct cutting-edge, ongoing research and bring practical expertise to the program’s materials.
+Our instructors have helped shape the certificate to provide a unique blend of psychological and sociological perspectives, closely examining both the process of assisting individual victims, and the broader civil effort to end child abuse.

-While the certificate is a separate credential, the 9 credit hours required to earn the certificate may be applied towards the master’s degree in criminal justice.
-Students can also choose to pursue a certificate in Child Advocacy Studies (CAST) while they earn the online Master of Science in Criminal Justice.
+While the certificate is a separate credential, the nine credit hours required to earn the certificate may be applied towards UW-Platteville’s online Master of Science in Criminal Justice.

 Required Courses (3 Credit Hours Each):